ocsigen/js_of_ocaml/README.md

 63 bits) and floats are not boxed.
 As a consequence, marshaling, polymorphic comparison, and hashing functions can yield results different from usual:
+  * when marshaling datastructures containing floats, the result can only be unmarshaled with js_of_ocaml programs.
   * the polymorphic hash function will not give the same results on datastructures containing floats;
   * these functions may be more prone to stack overflow, as the